Capgemini group profit rises, lifts growth target

-PARIS (Reuters) - Europe’s largest computer consultancy, Capgemini (CAPP.PA), said on Thursday that first-half group profit rose 13 percent, bolstered by strong growth in its outsourcing services branch, and raised its full-year organic growth target.
+PARIS, July 26 (Reuters) - Europe’s largest computer consultancy, Capgemini, said on Thursday that first-half group profit rose 13 percent, bolstered by strong growth in its outsourcing services branch, and raised its full-year organic growth target.

 First-half group profit rose to 143 million euros ($173.37 million) from 127 million in the year-ago period, the French company said in a statement.